Actindo-AG/Documentation/Webhooks/Overview/02_Features.md

 - Data that can be sent via the *Webhook* module, must follow the Actindo data models and is restricted to them.
 - Since the events are processed in the doctrine layer, a layer between the code and the databases, direct database accesses cannot be processed.
+- Webhooks are not suitable for a large data volumes such as order statistics, but very flexible for